stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/create-repo-crd/create-repository.md

       webhook.secret: <base64-encoded-webhook secret>
    type: Opaque
    ```

 > Note: Replace values with PAT and webhook secret you created in the previous tutorials

    ![secret](images/secret.png)

 ### Create the Repository

 1. To create the `Repository`, navigate to `tenant`>`application`> build path.

-1. Create a file named `repository.yaml` and add the following cotent:
+1. Create a file named `repository.yaml` and add the following content:

     ```yaml
     apiVersion: "pipelinesascode..dev/v1alpha1"